EastFront

-EastFront, subtitled "The War in Russia: 1941–45", is a board wargame published by Columbia Games in 1991 that is simulation of the conflict between Germany and the Soviet Union during World War II.
+EastFront: The War in Russia: 1941–45 is a board wargame published by Columbia Games in 1991 that is simulation of the conflict between Germany and the Soviet Union during World War II.

 Background

 In September 1941, German forces launched a surprise attack against the Soviet Union (Operation Barbarossa) and made large inroads into Soviet territory.
 The offensive eventually bogged down as Soviet defenses stiffened.
 In the fall of 1943, Soviet forces counterattacked along a broad front, and German forces began a long retreat back to Germany.

 Description

 EastFront is a two-player wargame that uses wooden blocks instead of the traditional die-cut cardboard counters used in other wargames.
 Because the wooden blocks can be set on their edge with identifying information facing away from the opposing player, opponents have limited knowledge about the forces that they are about to engage.
 The unit's current strength rating is displayed on the unit's face at the 12 o'clock position of the block, with step reductions at 3 o'clock, 6 o'clock, and 9 o'clock.